sage-code/maj/case.md

 **as a project:**

-* study grammar and vocabulary of other languages,
+* study grammar and vocabulary of other languages;
-* experiment with different words and sounds,
+* experiment with different words and sounds;
-* making training software for string manipulations,
+* making training software for string manipulations;

 **as a product**

 once the language is established it can be usable for:

-* making video games,
+* making video games;
-* making fantastic movies,
+* making fantastic movies;
-* chat with friends,
+* chat with friends;
-* storing knowledge,
+* storing knowledge;
-* artificial intelligence.
+* artificial intelligence;

 the last use-case is actually the most valuable of all. we think usually in a language. it takes decades to master a language until you can use it to make rational thinking. having an efficient language will enable you to think better when making AI for computers.